 Many applications have a way to tune the number of threads or processes that their application is attempting to use.
 Different languages have different performance characteristics, for instance, Ruby and Python have a GVL/GIL that prevents concurrent execution of program code by multiple threads.
 In general, if you are above the listed load, you will want to decrease process and/or thread counts until your application is under the given value.

-You can obtain the number of physical cores on a machine by running
+You can obtain the vCPU count on a machine by running

 nproc in a